1) Hugging increases oxytocin in the body that reduces stress and lowers blood pressure.

 - don’t be your own bully, be your own hero

 - don’t give up, because you’re worth so much more than you think

-Anonymous asked: I really, really need help.
+Anonymous said: I really, really need help.
 My best friend in the whole world has severe anxiety and self harms.
 She is abused at home and has nobody there for her but me.
 We're only 16 so I feel helpless to help her.
 I listen and offer advice since (cont.)